Excel IFS Function (Many Ordered Tests) – Examples & Practice

 Formula Syntax

-- value_if_true1: Result returned when the condition is TRUE.
+- value_if_true1: Result when the first test is TRUE.

 What it does